Non-Linearity-Free prediction of the growth-rate $f\sigma_8$ using Convolutional Neural Networks: Theoretical framework

 By taking the following approximations: sub-horizon (only the modes in the Hubble radius are important) and quasi-static (neglect terms with time derivatives), we can simplify the perturbed Einstein equations.
-Let us consider the perturbation of the Ricci scalar, and see how it simplifies with these approximations:
+Let us consider the perturbation of the Ricci scalar and see how it simplifies with these approximations:

-then, we can find the following expressions for the Newtonian potentials, see \cite{nesseris2022effective}: where $\mu(k,a)\equiv G_\mathrm{eff}(k,a)/G_\mathrm{N}$ is used to denote an evolving Newton's constant.
-In GR the two parameters $\mu(k,a)$ and $Q_{\mathrm{eff}}(k,a)$ can be shown to be equal to unity, but in modified gravity theories they are, in general, time and scale dependent \cite{nesseris2022effective}.
+then, we can find the following expressions for the Newtonian potentials, see~\cite{nesseris2022effective}: where $\mu(k,a)\equiv G_\mathrm{eff}(k,a)/G_\mathrm{N}$ is used to denote an evolving Newton's constant.
+In GR, the two parameters $\mu(k,a)$ and $Q_{\mathrm{eff}}(k,a)$ can be shown to be equal to unity, but in modified gravity theories they are, in general, time and scale-dependent~\cite{nesseris2022effective}.

-From the context developed before and by using the continuity equations that come from the conservation of the energy-momentum tensor (via the Bianchi identities), we arrive to a second-order differential equation that describes the evolution of the matter density perturbations (in the absence of massive neutrinos), which is valid in the context of most modified gravity models \cite{tsujikawa2007matter}:
+From the context developed before and by using the continuity equations that come from the conservation of the energy-momentum tensor (via the Bianchi identities), we arrive at a second-order differential equation that describes the evolution of the matter density perturbations (in the absence of massive neutrinos), which is valid in the context of most modified gravity models~\cite{tsujikawa2007matter}:

 for which we assume the initial conditions $\delta_\mathrm{m}(a\ll1)\sim a$ and $\delta'_\mathrm{m}(a\ll1)\sim 1$ at some initial time in the matter domination era, e.g. $a=10^{-3}$.